boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

     kubectl get ingress -n bold-services
      ```

-19. Please refer to the following link for more details on configuring the application startup.
+19. For more details on configuring the application startup, please refer to the following link:

     https://help.boldbi.com/embedded-bi/application-startup